 Hello and welcome to to another edition of the bulls versus the bears.
-Today I have another simple message for you.
-It’s not the quantity of your trades..It’s the quality.
+Today I have another simple message for you: Don’t confuse quantity with the quality of your trades.
 There is absolutely no need to enter trades day in day out as if your pants are on fire.
 If you’re afraid of missing the next big market wave?
 Don’t bother!
 If you miss what you believe is a juicy trade pattern, you’re sure to see it the next day.
 Keep your fears at ease!

 Don’t act as if forex trades are “reduced to clear situations”.
 The forex market is not up for sale that you have to trade as if every trade could be your last.
 Do you know what this kind of strategy is called?
 It’s called overtrading.
 I can hear somebody asking:

 First off, you are always in a trade.
 You feel you absolutely must be in every forex trade or else you are going to lose your sanity.
 You are so obsessed with the forex markets and your trades that you go to sleep with your trades and dreaming about the next trade.
 Even worse, you are involved in multiple trades which constitutes forex suicide.
 But you can get away with multiple trades only if you apply solid risk management.

 IF you want quality trades just trade at least 6 times a month.
 Or pick one or two high probability sets that are solid enough to keep you outside of the house for long periods of time.
 Just set and forget and smell the roses.

 Let me show you how overtrading affects your trading process and your trading account